-As our climate changes and we face crisis events such as the COVID-19 pandemic, our health and wellbeing are challenged - as is the ability of our health and social systems to support us.
+As our climate changes, our health and wellbeing are challenged - as is the ability of our health and social systems to support us.
 The relationships between our environment, our physical and mental health, and our social domain must be examined as we continue to adapt to climate change and crises.

 Particular attention needs to be given to vulnerable communities.
 Adaptation must be inclusive and account for the underlying factors that contribute to vulnerability, such as issues related to geography, culture, age, gender, diversity, disability and socioeconomic status.
-(For example, heatwaves can disproportionately impact the elderly, children, outdoor workers and those suffering from chronic disease).
+(For example, heatwaves can disproportionately impact the elderly, children, outdoor workers and those suffering from chronic disease)